ocpi/ocpi/mod_cdrs.md

 session.
 The CDR is the only billing-relevant object.
 CDRs are sent from the CPO to the eMSP after the charging session has ended.
-There is no requirement to send CDRs semi-realtime, it is seen as good practice to send them ASAP.
+There is no requirement to send CDRs semi-realtime, it is seen as good practice to send them as soon as possible.
 But if there is an agreement between parties to send them for example once a month, that is also allowed by OCPI.

 ## 1. Flow and Lifecycle